LinkedInLearning/hands-on-javascript-2499547/README.md

 # Hands-On Introduction: JavaScript
-This is the repository for the LinkedIn Learning course Hands-On Introduction: JavaScript .
+This is the repository for the LinkedIn Learning course Hands-On Introduction: JavaScript.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Hands-On Introduction: JavaScript ][lil-thumbnail-url]